Connection Between Your Life Style and Fertility

 - Complete absence of sperms in the ejaculate (Azoospermia)

 - Sperm count is very low ( Oligospermia)

 - They may have poor motility (asthenospermia)

 - Increased percentage of abnormal shapes and forms (teratospermia)

 - Sperms cannot bind or penetrate the egg membrane.

 - Ratio of dead or alive sperms is poor.

 - Antibodies against sperms.

-Absence of sperm due to blockage or abnormality of the ejaculatory ducts that do not allow sperm to move from the testes in to the ejaculate.
+The absence of sperm due to blockage or abnormality of the ejaculatory ducts that do not allow sperm to move from the testes into the ejaculate.
 In such cases the sperms can be obtained in the following ways for ICSI:

 - PESA: Percutaneous Epididymal Sperm Aspiration (no incision required).